 Stakeholders are any person, group or organisation who has an interest or concern in the particular area.

 The target group you wish to involve might be as wide as the general public, or as narrow as an individual user of an existing service.
-You will need to think about any ‘hard to reach/easy to ignore’ or ‘seldom heard’ communities within your target group or groups and service or disease-specific patient groups.
+You will need to think about any ‘hard to reach/easy to ignore’ or ‘seldom heard’ communities within your target group.

 Building a demographic profile of the target group will support you to tailor your involvement exercise consider their age, sex, gender, ethnicity, and any other key characteristics.
 This will help you to identify appropriate ways to facilitate their involvement.